AnChainAI/anchain-axelar-dapper-flowbridge/docs/interchain-token-service/INTERCHAIN_TOKEN_SERVICE.md

   - Since contract launching and account management is significantly different from Flow and EVM we will opt for a prelaunch and link method.
   - Steps will look something like the following:

     1. A interchain command is received which requests the token to be launched on Flow
-    2. The relayer creates a new flow account using the same public key as the ITS
+    2. The ITS will create a new account with the same key that is used by the ITS
-    3. The relayer launches the defined and correctly named contract on the new account
+    3. The ITS will then launch a new 'InterchainFungibleToken' contract from a deployed template contract
+    4. The ITS will also deploy a FungibleMetadata contract to the account and provide all metadata as initialization variables.
-    4. The new account is then linked as a child account to the ITS via the Auth Account Capability.
+    5. The new account is then linked as a child account to the ITS via the Auth Account Capability.
 The AuthAccount Capability will be sent to the ITS's capability inbox
-    5. The ITS will receive a link or token launch command in which it will claim the previously sent capability from its inbox.
+    6. The ITS will receive a link or token launch command in which it will claim the previously sent capability from its inbox.
 This Auth Account Capability will be stored under a storage path such as `/storage/accounts/0xADDRESS`
-    6. The ITS will then create a InterchainToken object which will store a reference to this AuthAccount Capability as well as the Administrator, Minter, and Burner Capability from the child accounts Fungible Token
+    7. The ITS will then create a InterchainToken object which will store a reference to this AuthAccount Capability as well as the Administrator, Minter, and Burner Capability from the child accounts Fungible Token
-  - Questions:
-    - With this parent to many child account structure, what maintenance will be needed for the child accounts?
-Will we ever have to add funds to increase the storage capacity for any reason?
-Will this be fairly 'set and forget'?
-- ### Distributing Cross Chain Canonical Tokens
+- # Distributing Cross Chain Canonical Tokens

   - Steps:
     1. ITS receives a InterchainTransfer for a non native flow token that has already been launched by the system defined above.